 Winning trivia like the true royalty we are

 My family and friends are die-hard trivia nuts.
-We plan our weeks around Monday night trivia, we have deep rivalries with the fellow teams, we study and prepare days in advance using the hints given out on Facebook.
+We plan our weeks around trivia night, we have deep rivalries with the fellow teams, we study and prepare days in advance using the hints given out on Facebook.
 And this summer, we finally won.
 It wasn’t even our best game, but what a thrill!
 Finally, our team on the top!
 We celebrated in true fashion with dippin’ dots.

 Visiting Kure Beach, NC for a weekend away